Medication for Opioid Use Disorder

-Our facility offers a safe, comfortable environment that promotes a path toward drug free living using Medication for Opioid Use Disorder (MOUD) and a custom plan for every patient.
-MOUD uses medicines that are proven to reduce opioid use more effectively when compared to programs that use placebos or no medication at all.
+Our facility offers a safe, comfortable environment that promotes a path toward recovery by utilizing (MOUD) and a custom plan for every patient.
+Treatment with MOUD is proven to reduce opioid use more effectively when compared to programs that use placebos or no medication at all.

 Measurement of success in treating addiction is generally based on an individual’s needs and goals as structured within their unique care plan for recovery.
 One measure of success will be for patients to achieve the goals and objectives specified in their plan of care activities.
 This may include their ability to regain meaningful employment or possibly rebuild familial relationships.

 Like other chronic diseases, addiction often involves cycles of relapse and remission.
 Because of the progressive nature of addiction, disability or premature death often result if an individual is not able to access treatment or engage in appropriate recovery activities.

 Medication for Opioid Use Disorder cuts the risk of death from overdose in half compared to people in counseling alone, or not in treatment.

 The Muckleshoot Indian Tribe’s ongoing collaboration with the University of Washington has already helped the Tribe develop one of the country’s leading Office Based Opioid Treatment Programs serving AI/AN.
 The Tribe hosts a yearly “Opiate Symposium” for medical and Substance Use Disorder Professionals from Alaska and Northwest Tribes, and Tribal Councils & Executive Leaders are actively involved in an Anti-Drug Task Force, dedicating significant funds and resources to take on this Tribal and local epidemic.

 Our program works to modify behaviors and address traumas that may lead individuals to misuse opioids.
 We treat existing psychiatric disorders through counseling and/or cognitive behavioral therapies suited to the individual.